studybuffalo/treasurer_tools/README.md

   - Test that submission redirect to proper page
   - Test that submission does what is intended (add, edit, or delete)
   - Test that invalid IDs have appropriate error handling
-  - Test that invalid data types have appropriate error handling
+  - Test that important data restrictions work when submitting form
   - Test any custom functions
   - Test that above also applies to any formsets